TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/common_user_guide/01001_user_guide.md

 multicast address is shared or exclusive.
 This accounting is handled by the EthFw server and is completely transparent to the requesting client core.

+Following are the APIs which the multicast filter commands internally use:

+  - ``EthFwMcast_init()``: Initializes multicast support by extracting shared and reserved multicast configurations from the passed configuration parameter.
+Also populates the port mask for the switch ports and MAC only ports.
+  - ``EthFwMcast_filterAddMac()``: Adds a shared or an exclusive multicast address to ALE table for a client.
+Will return an error if reserved multicast address is passed.
+Also returns an error if a client tries to add an exclusive multicast address already in use.
+  - ``EthFwMcast_filterDelMac()``: Will delete an exclusive or a shared multicast entry from the ALE table.
+  - ``EthFwMcast_printTable()``: Prints the ALE table including the MAC address, port mask, vitual port mask and number of clients registered to a particular multicast address(RefCnt).

 [Back To Top](@ref ethfw_c_ug_top)